seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     item (§2), collapsed line included.
 The answer and `analyst/state.json` are written in the same run and may not disagree about the same event.
-28. **No item stands at `unver` 2 or higher in `items`** unless §11's DATE exemption applies by its recorded `dclass`, or its date falls inside 48 h (§6).
+28. **No item stands at `unver` 2 or higher in `items`** unless §11's DATE exemption applies by its recorded `dclass`, or its date falls inside 48 h (§6), or the item received its FIRST `dclass` on this run under §11's one-run grace.
 The counter closing an item is not a judgement call and produces no sentence explaining itself.
+The grace clause is named here because §11 granted it and this item did not carry it, so a run obeying §11 correctly failed a checklist item that was right about everything except the transition.
+29. **Every open position in `analyst/owner.json` has a line in `# ПОЗИЦИИ`** (§2),
+    carrying an action word and an invalidation.
+Analysis of a holding that reaches only the state file has not been delivered.
+30. **The `ЗАКРЫТО` line was built from the diff of `items`**, before against after (§2), and every id that left `items` this run appears in it.
+31. **Every owner vector is reported with a named host or a named source** (§11).
+    «Not acted on» is not one of its three states.
+32. **No lane's `sec6_md5` was written by a run that did not read the lane** (§6a), and every lane not read this run is named in the appendix with its previous read date.

-**Items 12–24 exist because the rules they check already existed and nothing checked them.** Each was violated by a run that had read this file correctly: `ИЗБЕГАТЬ` carried a name with no entry and later dropped one without a word, `ИТОГ` printed three fields where the skeleton has four, a `СЕЙЧАС` row was published at a price a cent above its own zone, two mandatory searches vanished without a word, and the named institutional host was never opened. **Items 19–24 name six failures of the two runs of 01.09**: a correct `СЕЙЧАС` was demoted by the clock, two argued outside-list candidates were dropped for want of a price the payload was already carrying, a coin refused on both sides never reached `ИЗБЕГАТЬ`, and three catalysts printed a verified status on an unread source. **Items 25-28 name four failures of the run of 02.09**, which was the most disciplined run this engine has produced and broke all four anyway: four items closed as `ИСТЕКЛО` and none of the four was mentioned to the Boss, two coins moved from a published long into `ИЗБЕГАТЬ` with the first line speaking only the withdrawal, the outside-list screen ran on movers alone while two dated events sat in the store, and the catalyst section printed «Без изменений» over six items state held as `НЕ ПРОВЕРЕНО`. **Three of the four are the same defect wearing three shapes** — the run decided something correctly and did not say it — which is why all three are checked against an artifact and not against the run's memory of its own answer.
-A rule stated in §2 and enforced nowhere is a description of the methodology, not the methodology — the distinction this checklist exists to remove. **The list grows by measurement and never by anticipation:** an item is added the first time a correctly-read rule is broken in a real run, which is why every entry above names a failure that happened rather than one that might.
+**Every item on this list names a failure that happened, and the list grows only that way.** Items 12–18 were added after rules already written here were broken by runs that had read the file correctly; 19–24 name six failures of the two runs of 01.09; 25–28 name four of the run of 02.09, which was the most disciplined run this engine had produced and broke all four anyway; 29–32 name four of the run that followed it. **Three of 25–28 and three of 29–32 are the same defect wearing six shapes** — the run decided something correctly and did not say it — which is why every one of them is checked against an artifact and never against the run's memory of its own answer.
+A rule stated in §2 and enforced nowhere is a description of the methodology, not the methodology, and that distinction is the whole reason this list exists.

 ---